2018 Summer One Week Narrative Therapy Intensive: Taking Narrative

 Location: Central YMCA, 20 Grosvenor St., Toronto, ON Map

-Online registration opens January 2017
+Online registration opens mid-January 2018

 In this Narrative Therapy intensive program we will enjoy a full interactive week of learning and practicing.
 Throughout the training there will be a thorough exploration of narrative ideas and their application to a range of problems.
 Experiential exercises, didactic, role-play and video clips will assist in developing and/or honing each participant’s narrative skills.
 Our last day will include a half-day with a live interview and opportunity for trainees to be part of an Outsider Witness reflecting team.